percona/legacy-docs/README.md

 ![Percona logo](docs/_images/percona-logo-color.png)

-In this repository you can find the documentation in PDF format for end-of-life versions of Percona products.
-Note that Percona does not update the archived documentation.
-Upgrade your products to the most recent versions to receive documentation support.
+In this repository, we provide the legacy documentation in a PDF format for the versions that have reached their end-of-life.
+Percona does not update legacy documentation.
+You should upgrade to the most recent version for documentation support.

+## License

+The documentation is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).